Skylarks 2021 - 2022

 Welcome to Skylarks’ Class Page

-We will then use the book ‘The Darkest Dark’ by Chris Hadfield to focus on recount writing.
-We will use this story to help us write a formal biography about the author, focussing on using factual information and formal language.
+We will then be reading ‘The Darkest Dark' by Chris Hadfield .
+We will use this beautiful story to help us write a formal biography about Chris Hadfield.
+During this unit we will focus on using a variety of verb forms, commas to clarify meaning or avoid ambiguity and brackets, dashes or commas to indicate parenthesis.

-During the second half of the Autumn Term, we will begin to explore our class theme ‘Identity’.
+During the Autumn Term we will explore our class theme ‘Identity’.
 We will be developing our inquiry skills by asking and answering historical questions about our local ancestors and will be completing a local history study on Lostock Gralam.
-We will be exploring questions about who we are, where we come from and how Lostock has changed.
+We will also explore questions about who we are, where we come from and how Lostock has changed over time.
+We will learn about key aspects of Northwich's history including the Lion Salt Works, Anderton Boat Lift and Robert's Bakery.

 This term we will be focusing on two lovely texts to inspire our writing.
-First, we will be working on producing a magazine article based on the text ‘Of Thee I Sing’ by Barack Obama.
-We will then be focusing on writing a series of diary entries based on the book ‘Queen of the Falls’ by Chris Van Allsburg.
+First, we will be focusing on writing a series of diary entries based on the book ‘Queen of the Falls’ by Chris Van Allsburg.
+During this unit of work we will be using commas after fronted adverbials and to clarify meaning, as well as organising paragraphs around a theme.

 During the Autumn Term will be working to consolidate our maths learning from Year 4 and introduce new Year 5 concepts.
-We will be focusing on Place Value, the four operations (addition, subtraction, multiplication and division) and statistics.
+We will be focusing on Place Value of numbers within 1,000,000, the four operations (addition, subtraction, multiplication and division) and statistics (graphs and tables).

 If for any reason your child is unable to complete their homework at home, please send their book into school with them on a Wednesday as I will be running a homework club during lunchtime to give all children the opportunity to complete their work.
 This also applies to those who may be struggling on a specific question – please just bring your book along on Wednesday and I will be happy to help!

 Times Tables will remain a big focus for us this year.
 It is very important that children are fluent in their times table facts as they form the basis of many other mathematical concepts.
 Children will be set a specific table to learn and will be tested on a weekly basis.
 We encourage all children to practice their times tables at home.
-A fun way to do this is on Times Tables Rock Stars.
+A fun way to do this is on Times Tables Rock Stars and Hit the Button.
 You will find your child’s login for TTRS stuck in their homework diary.

 Reading and Spellings